Commercial Driver’s Licenses and the Law

 Penalties for a Michigan CDL Suspension

 Violations can include DUI/OWI or other related offenses, refusal of the preliminary breath test, speeding, reckless driving, and violation of out-of-service orders.
 A violation can result in the suspension of a commercial driver’s license.
-You are subject to a 1 year disqualification for a 1st violation of any major offense, including alcohol or drug related offenses, refusal to submit to a chemical test, committing a hit and run, leaving the scene of an accident and committing a felony with your commercial vehicle.
+You are subject to a 1-year disqualification for a 1st violation of any major offense, including alcohol or drug-related offenses, refusal to submit to a chemical test, committing a hit and run, leaving the scene of an accident, and committing a felony with your commercial vehicle.
 The disqualification is extended to 3 years if a violation occurs while carrying hazardous material.
-The disqualification is lifetime for a 2nd offense.
+The disqualification is a lifetime for a 2nd offense.

 Driving under the influence in a commercial vehicle is having a blood alcohol content of 0.04% or higher.
 You can be placed out of service for 24 hours if you refuse a preliminary breath test, consume alcohol within four (4) hours of driving a commercial vehicle, or consume any alcohol while operating a commercial vehicle.

-Additionally, your employer must be notified within 30 days of any traffic conviction, the end of the next day after receiving a suspension/disqualification notice and within 24 hours of any out-of- service order.
+Additionally, you must notify your employer within 30 days of any traffic conviction, the end of the next day after receiving a suspension/disqualification notice, and within 24 hours of an out-of-service order.
 It is important to note that any offenses committed in a non-commercial vehicle can count against your CDL and result in a commercial driver’s license suspension.

 CDL Suspension Hearings in Michigan

-If you are considering contesting the suspension or disqualification of your CDL, you should have the assistance of a Michigan driver license appeal attorney.
-There are special rules and deadlines and you should have legal help to navigate the system.
+If you are considering contesting the suspension or disqualification of your CDL, you should have the assistance of a Michigan driver’s license appeal attorney.
+There are special rules and deadlines, and you should have legal help to navigate the system.

-Generally administrative hearings need to be requested within 14 days of your arrest or suspension.
-There are documents and evaluations that need to be completed and forwarded to a hearing officer.
+Generally, administrative hearings need to be requested within 14 days of your arrest or suspension.
+Some documents and evaluations need to be completed and forwarded to a hearing officer before the hearing date.